-An asylum seeker remains in the POL if the Immigration and Naturalisation Service (IND) decides to examine the asylum application in the short regular procedure (within eight days).
+An asylum seeker remains in the POL if the Immigration and Naturalisation Service (IND) decides to examine the asylum application in the short asylum procedure (within eight days).
 If protection is granted, the asylum seeker is transferred to a centre for asylum seekers (Asielzoekerscentrum, AZC), before they receive housing in the Netherlands.
-If the IND decides, usually after four days, to handle the application in the extended regular procedure, the asylum seeker will also be transferred from the POL to an asylum seekers centre (AZC).
+If the IND decides, usually after four days, to handle the application in the extended asylum procedure, the asylum seeker will also be transferred from the POL to an asylum seekers centre (AZC).
 If the asylum application is rejected the asylum seeker will be transferred to a return centre (Terugkeerlocatie, TL).
 An asylum seeker whose application was rejected can stay for a maximum of four weeks in a return centre.
 The right to reception conditions ends when this period has expired or as soon as the regional court rules negatively on an appeal or request for a provisional measure.

 If it is expected that an expulsion can be carried out within two weeks, detention with the aim of removal can be imposed.
 If it is expected that an expulsion will not be accomplished within two weeks a measure restricting freedom can be imposed for, in principle, twelve weeks.
-This means that an asylum seeker, after the regular term of four weeks has expired, will be offered an additional period of twelve weeks reception conditions but in a Restricted Reception Centre (Vrijheidsbeperkende Locatie, VBL).
-This form
+In this means that an asylum seeker, after the regular term of four weeks has expired, will be offered an additional period of twelve weeks reception conditions but in a Restricted Reception Centre (Vrijheidsbeperkende Locatie, VBL).
+This form of reception is offered on the condition that the asylum seeker whose application was rejected cooperates with organising their departure from the Netherlands.